BetterCLI/bettercli.org/content/design/cli-application-lifecycle.md

 ## Uninstalling CLI

 When you use configuration files and caches, do you clean them up when the user uninstalls your application?
 Can you run a clean or post-installation hook for all different installation methods?
 If not, do you have different cleanup behaviors for different users?

+## Evolvable and smart clients

+Maybe application updates its "plugins" or "extensions" on the fly?

+Is it like with NASA updating satellites in space?

+For API CLIs, you could rely on API and concepts like Hypermedia or potentionally even a GraphQL to make CLIs evolvable